dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.3b6

+### The ekey decoding moved into the library
+`EKeyUserNameSensor` and `EKeyFingerNameSensor` carried four wire rules between them: the sentinels `0` ("nothing presented") and `255` ("the reader failed"), the identity counted from one against `module.ids`, and the sign convention that marks an enrolled identity as disabled.
+Plus the fixed mapping of the raw values 1..10 onto ten fingers.

+`habitron_client` 2.4.0 answers both questions -- `decode_user(raw, ids)` and
+`decode_finger(raw)`, with `FINGER_KEYS` for the enum options.
+The two entity classes now read a member and hand the value over; the keys they publish are unchanged, so `strings.json` and every recorded state stay as they are.

+This was the last raw protocol value in the integration.
+It survived two earlier sweeps because it sits in the *rendering* path: the command sweep looked at `communicate.py`, the parser sweep at the module and router parsers, and nobody looked inside a sensor's update handler.

+### The ekey user sensor no longer says "None"
+With raw `0` it set the literal string `"None"` as its state, and seeded the same text at construction.
+That reads like a name, sorts among the names and cannot be translated.
+It is unknown now -- which is what the finger sensor beside it has always reported for the same input, and what the core integration already does.

+Neither behaviour had a test.
+Both sensors have one now.

 ## v3.4.3b5

 ### The hub's own readings say when they went stale